JosephStocks/toggl-entry-annotator/README.md

 ### 2. Backend Deployment on Fly.io

-1.  **Launch the App on Fly.io:**
-    Navigate to the `backend` directory and run the launch command.
-This will generate a `fly.toml` configuration file.
+1.  **Login to Fly:**
     ```bash
-    cd backend
-    flyctl launch --name your-app-name-api
+    flyctl auth login
     ```
-    When prompted, do **not** set up a database.
-We will use a persistent volume for the SQLite file.

-2.  **Configure a Persistent Volume:**
+2.  **Create a Persistent Volume:**
     The SQLite database needs to be stored on a persistent volume to survive deployments.
 Create a volume for your app (e.g., 1GB).
     ```bash
+    # Note: Replace 'your-app-name-api' with the name in your fly.toml
-    flyctl volumes create data --size 1
+    flyctl volumes create data --size 1 --app your-app-name-api
     ```
-    Your `fly.toml` should already contain the correct `[[mounts]]` section to use this volume.
+    Your `fly.toml` is already configured to use this volume at the `/data` mount point.

 3.  **Set Secrets:**
     The backend needs your Toggl credentials.
 Set them as secrets on Fly.io.
     ```bash
+    # Replace with your actual app name and credentials
-    flyctl secrets set TOGGL_TOKEN="YOUR_TOGGL_TOKEN" WORKSPACE_ID="YOUR_WORKSPACE_ID"
+    flyctl secrets set TOGGL_TOKEN="YOUR_TOGGL_TOKEN" WORKSPACE_ID="YOUR_WORKSPACE_ID" --app your-app-name-api
     ```

 4.  **Deploy the Backend:**
+    **(New & Simplified)** Since the repository already contains a configured `fly.toml`, you do not need to run `launch`.
+Simply deploy the existing configuration:
     ```bash
-    flyctl deploy
+    flyctl deploy --config backend/fly.toml
     ```
     After deployment, Fly.io will give you a hostname like `your-app-name-api.fly.dev`.